I. Student Records

 Students may receive credit by taking examinations constructed by the departments concerned which are comparable to end of course examination.
-Students may also receive credit through the Advanced Placement Examinations, the National League for Nursing Examinations and the College Level Examination Program.
+Students may also receive credit through the Advanced Placement Examinations, International Baccalaureate Diploma Examinations, the Defense Activity for Non-Traditional Education Support (DANTES) Examinations, and the College Level Examination Program.
 Details for administration of these examinations can be obtained in the University Registrar's Office or the offices of the Academic Deans.

 These regulations do not apply to the School of Law; Law School class attendance requirements are printed in the Law School catalog.

 The value of a college education is enhanced by full participation and attendance in class activities.
 Because classroom activities are intended to assist the students in the learning experience, it is expected that they will attend class sessions whenever possible.
 There are certain kinds of class sessions in which it is impossible to carry on the work of the class unless the student is present.
 For this reason, each member of the faculty has the prerogative of establishing specific attendance regulations which, in the instructor's opinion, are best suited to the course.
 The faculty member's attendance requirements must be included in a course syllabus that is distributed to the class and/or is subsequently available to class members upon request.
 There is no University-wide attendance policy.